 What are DoorDash for Work Employee Meals?

 Employee Meals are a great way of taking care of your team and supporting them by taking a time-consuming item off their to-do list.
-With the new normal, 4 out of 5 professionals say employee wellbeing is more of a priority now than in the past.
-And it's no wonder–a healthy team is a productive team.
-By feeding your workforce with highly customizable meal budgets, you can save money, improve performance, and retain top talent.
-Here are a few recommended resources for a happier, healthier, and more productive workforce:
+And it's no wonder – a healthy team is a productive team.
+By feeding your workforce with highly customizable meal budgets, you can save money, improve performance and retain top talent.
+Here are a few recommended resources for a happier, healthier and more productive workforce:

 How do Expensed Meals work?